-- Shoes- sneakers, work shoes and good quality sandles (buy flip flops in Brazil)
+- Shoes- sneakers, work shoes and good quality sandals (buy flip flops in Brazil)

 #14 Notes on Vaccines and Health

-There was a Yellow Fevor outbreak in Brazil in 2017.
-As a result, you may need a yellow fevor vaccination certificate to enter or for further travel in other countries.
+There was a Yellow Fever outbreak in Brazil in 2017.
+As a result, you may need a yellow fever vaccination certificate to enter or for further travel in other countries.
 We were not allowed into Panama without this certificate and had to change our flight.

-Malaria and dengue are present but mostly in the Amazon and swamp states.
-Use tablets if you head to the remote jungle, but if not simply using repellent and covering up in the evening are sufficient.
+Malaria and dengue are present, but mostly in the Amazon and swamp states.
+Use tablets if you head to the remote jungle, but if not, simply using repellent and covering up in the evening are sufficient.
 It’s also worth travelling outside the rainy season.
-We visited the Pantanal in December and the mosquitos absolutly devoured us.
+We visited the Pantanal in December and the mosquitos absolutely devoured us.

 Zika is generally believed to no longer be a threat in Brazil.